Is your retirement income based on guarantees or assumptions?

 New studies show if given a choice, most people would choose safe, secure income over yields.
 When the funds have to be there, and the income is essential, safety becomes the first decision.
 Having this sort of income planning eliminates the possibility of outliving your source of income, or what is called longevity risk.
 Knowing that your necessary expenses are covered with a guaranteed source of income is a great comfort and sense of freedom to enjoy your retirement years, no matter how long you live.

-Given all the uncertainties, the unpredictable outcomes and the unending list of “what-ifs” facing investors, it’s no surprise that drawing an accurate road map to where financial markets are headed is no easy task, even for the Wall Street players who admit there are too many variables which are beyond our capabilities to absorb and forecast.
+Given all the uncertainties, the unpredictable outcomes, and the unending list of “what-ifs” facing investors, it’s no surprise that drawing an accurate road map to where financial markets are headed is no easy task.
+Even for the Wall Street players who admit there are too many variables that are beyond our capabilities to absorb and forecast.
 That is precisely why it’s a top priority for those retired or about to retire to understand the risk they face without having put into place a guaranteed retirement income solution to alleviate the risk of running out of money.

 Let’s take a look at the state of America’s retirement system.
 A generation ago, pension plans were offered to more than four out of five private-sector workers—today, it’s fewer than one in three.
 An employee has mainly replaced pensions paid plans like 401(k)s, 403(b)s, or 457s.
-The shortcomings of this approach are evident in its lack of guarantees—an important factor when you consider the current historical level market volatility.
-Plus new insight into how fees are charged and the real cost of owning these plans has come under regulatory scrutiny.
-Expenses built into many of these plans make it very difficult to earn the needed money to fund basic retirement needs.
+Expenses built into many of these plans make it difficult to earn the needed money to fund basic retirement needs.
+The shortcomings of this approach are evident in its lack of guarantees—an essential factor when you consider the current historical level of market volatility.
+Plus, new insight into how fees are charged and the actual cost of owning these plans have come under regulatory scrutiny.

 Thankfully, solutions exist that can potentially increase your income and generate a lifetime pension payout to both spouses with the benefits of protection and guarantees.